A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Main results

-The proofs of Theorem \ref{th-Vn} and Corollary \ref{cor-Tn} are given in Supplementary Material.
-It is worth mentioned that we do not require the variable selection consistency of the penalized estimator $\hat{\beta}$, i.e., $\mathbb{P}(\hat{S} = S) \to 1$ as $n \to \infty$, in Theorem \ref{th-Vn} and Corollary \ref{cor-Tn}.
-If the variable selection consistency holds for $\hat{\beta}$, then we only need to work on the event $\{ \hat{S} = S \}$ and the proofs for Theorem \ref{th-Vn} and Corollary \ref{cor-Tn} can be much easier.
-However, the variable selection consistency for lasso estimators requires some restrictive condition, such as Irrepresentable Condition, see \cite{Meinshausen2006}, \cite{zhao2006}, and \cite{zou2006} for more details about this issue.
-By exploring the tail probabilities of the sums of sub-Weibull random variables and $U$-statistics, we found that our proofs for Theorem \ref{th-Vn} and Corollary \ref{cor-Tn} do not need the variable selection consistency of the penalized estimator $\hat{\beta}$.
-Thus, the proposed test is applicable to any penalized estimator satisfying Condition (A1).
-Further, the growing rate of $p$ in Theorem \ref{th-Vn} is allowed to be of exponential order in relation to the sample size when the bandwidth $h$ is properly chosen.
-This shows that our test can be applied for the goodness of fit of ultra high dimensional regression models.
+\begin{remark} It is also worth noting that we do not require the variable selection consistency of the estimator $\hat{\beta}_0$ in high dimensional settings---that is, $\mathbb{P}(\hat{S} = S) \to 1$ as $n \to \infty$---in Theorem \ref{th-Vn} and Corollary \ref{cor-Tn}.
+If this consistency holds for $\hat{\beta}_0$, then we only need to work on the event $\{ \hat{S} = S \}$ and the proofs for Theorem \ref{th-Vn} and Corollary \ref{cor-Tn} can be substantially simplified.
+However, the variable selection consistency for Lasso estimators typically requires rather restrictive conditions, such as Irrepresentable Condition \citep{Meinshausen2006, zhao2006, zou2006}.
+By exploring the tail probabilities of the sums of sub-Weibull random variables and $U$-statistics, we find that our proofs for Theorem \ref{th-Vn} and Corollary \ref{cor-Tn} do not need the variable selection consistency of a penalized estimator $\hat{\beta}_0$.
+This implies that, in theory, our tests are applicable to any estimator satisfying Condition (A1).
+Furthermore, the growing rate of $p$ in Theorem \ref{th-Vn} is permitted to be of exponential order relative to the sample size $n$, when the bandwidth $h$ is properly chosen.
+This property highlights the applicability of our tests for assessing the goodness of fit of ultra-high dimensional regression models. \end{remark}